xfnty/xfnty.github.io/content/posts/practice-ring.md

 date = '2026-06-15T21:10:10+04:00'
 +++

-I must admit I'm pretty bad at programming.
-I have a habit of wasting a lot of time and jumping straight into code before doing any design.

-In this series of short posts I'd like to work on my shortcomings by making tiny projects while focusing on being more intentional, precise and efficient.

----

 One thing I had a struggle with recently was ring queue.
 It's purpose was to allow me to not use callbacks for window messages in a small game library I was writing at the time.
 I wanted it to be a C "template" type: